gbl08ma/utilities/README.md

 For a detailed changelog, including lots of developer anger and jargon, take a look at the commit history on the GitHub page.

 Here is a summary of the changes, in no special order:

+From v2.0 to v2.1:
+  - Actually complete PicoC support and release PicoC edition;
+  - Add support for OS 02.02 (function key color changer was broken);
+  - File manager: Pressing Jump (F2) on a file from the search results now moves the selection to the file in question in the file list.

 From v1.4 to v2.0:
   - Added balance manager;